 Since Pinterest has hinted that they don't love it when you repin content from your own boards directly from Pinterest (or at least, it's not likely to help you), you can use an approved Pinterest scheduler like Tailwind to help – even if you want the pin to post right away.

-While Pinterest likes “fresh” content, you may still want to be able to pin the same pin regularly over time, especially to encourage Pinterest to properly categorize new pins, and hopefully give them greater reach.
+While Pinterest likes “fresh” content (i.e. new images), you may still want to be able to pin the same pin regularly over time, especially to encourage Pinterest to properly categorize new pins, and hopefully give them greater reach.

 Of course, you could just schedule the pin to multiple boards at once, or even set it to loop and be done with it.
-But lately, I like to keep an eye on what’s happening with a new pin (Is it showing up in search, the home feed, and related recommendations?
+But lately, I like to keep an eye on what's happening with a new pin (Is it showing up in search, the home feed, and related recommendations?
 If so, where is it showing up?
-Are it’s “related” pins, keywords and hashtags actually relevant or do I need to help Pinterest figure out what the pin’s about?) and “steer” it as I go by repinning to relevant boards and updating pin descriptions if needed.
+Are it's “related” pins and keywords that show up below the pin on Pinterest actually relevant or do I need to help Pinterest figure out what the pin's about?) and “steer” it as I go by repinning to relevant boards and updating pin descriptions if needed.

 How to Manual Pin with the Tailwind Chrome Extension

 To “manual pin” right away with the Tailwind extension, you can send it to your schedule and then go to your schedule in Tailwind and click “pin now.”
 Or, you can do what I generally do, which is just “schedule” the pin for a custom time, 1 minute in the future 😉

 While using Tailwind to repin doesn't count as a true repin (but rather a fresh copy [not the same as a true fresh pin though]), I do believe it still helps with the aggregate pin count on a pin.
 And when you're paying attention to what's happening with a pin, you're able to help “steer” it in the right direction to getting properly indexed by Pinterest and found where you hope it will be found.